Using and Compiling Indexes

 If the interpretation that you decide upon is not a name you've heard before, check a capital city telephone directory to see whether there are any entries for that spelling.
 This is certainly not infallible, but it sometimes helps.

-The golden rule is 'If in doubt, make entries for each possible interpretation'.
+The golden rule is 'If in doubt, make index entries for each possible interpretation'.

 Indexes: Good and Bad Features